-5. Conclusion: Communitas during the students' research training at Rawabogo

-The UNPAR staff and students may have been largely unaware of this systematic, comparative background to their pilgrimage experience.
-Moreover, many students, especially during the later stages of the pilgrimage, were somewhat distracted and were allowed to retreat into enhanced attention for each other and for their mobile telephones and cameras.
-Yet this near-universal structure of pilgrimage cannot have failed to leave its mental and emotional imprint on all participants.
+12.5.
+Conclusion: Communitas during the students' research training at Rawabogo especially during the later stages of the pilgrimage, were somewhat distracted and were allowed to retreat into enhanced attention for each other and for their mobile telephones and cameras.
+Yet this near-universal structure of pilgrimage may not have failed to leave its mental and emotional imprint on all participants.
 Their temporary communitas with the villagers during the pilgrimage, was tested and renewed during the following evening, when students and villagers alternately performed before several hundreds of people.
 Then roars of appreciative laughter from the predominantly desa audience in response to the students' sketches brought out the fact that the mutual accommodation between these two life worlds was not merely an illusion - not just an ephemeral artefact of the pilgrimage situation, nor left behind on the top of the mountain.